GetPsyched/printer/README.md

 ### Using the CLI

 1. Run `just` to see the available command options.
-   - `build <preset>`: Build the PDF choosing a preset.
+   - `build <design>`: Build the PDF choosing a design.
-   - `watch <preset>`: Watch the build.
+   - `watch <design>`: Watch the build.
 As you change files, the PDF will regenerate automatically.
 2. View your generated PDF at `dist/output.pdf`.

 > **Note**